bogdando/papers-ieee/README.md

 # docker build .
 ```

-# live update for compiled pdf
+## Live update for compiled pdf

 Use ``gv -watch foo.pdf``.

-# build a ps file to convert it into PDF online
+## Build a ps file to convert it into PDF online

 ```
 # docker run --rm -it -v $(pwd):/home bogdando/texlive latexmk -ps foo.tex